 Prismatic’s success with Unmanned Aerial Vehicles (UAVs) and small satellites has been achieved through the application of simple to understand – but demanding to pursue – principles for both the technical and management challenges.
-The Zephyr programme, set up by Paul Brooks, Jon Dixon, Darryl Sergison and Chris Kelleher in 2002 remains the only successful HALE UAV program to date.
+These principles have been developed, proven and repeatedly demonstrated through numerous demanding challenges at the forefront of aerospace and space domains, including the World’s first high resolution small satellite (TopSat) and the first high altitude, long duration solar powered HALE UAV (Zephyr).
 The challenges of persistent flight in the thin, cold stratospheric environment are therefore obviously demanding and there is no magic – so how did we succeed when everyone else (to date) has failed?

 The technical principles can be summarised in two generic approaches, “Design for the operation“.
 This means that the the system is designed for its nominal operating environment and the small periods of time when the environment is significantly different (launch and recovery) are events that need to be managed within the design, not designed for.
 This principle drives the necessary optimisation of mass and efficiency to enable such low power flight for long endurance.